gbarone42/CutCV2/README.md

 - <trim_pixels>: The number of pixels to trim from each specified side.

 #### Examples
-Cropping a Single Image
-To crop 10 pixels from the top of example.jpg and save the cropped image in the current directory:

 ``` bash
 python final_crop.py example.jpg ./ "top" 10